traitecoevo/plant/doc/design.md

 so this is likely to find itself ported over from GSL to proper C++ at some point if it persists in being slow.
 However, we should be able to do that entirely transparently.

+TODO: Crash if eval is called before init.

 ### Numerical integration (quadrature)